The next stage of weathering effects is one I have used on a couple of

 rear, and sides, and see where it would take me.

 This effect works well when portraying vehicles that have been out in the field for a while.
 Ones that are generally dusty but not too muddy, so I figured it would be suitable for this build.
 It adds another dimension to regular weathering effects by way of desaturating the paintwork finish.
-It can obviously cover previous effects, but the dust layer is the natural top layer of effects and previous highlighted effects are easily uncovered via the hairspray and embellished in further steps if required.
+It can obviously cover previous effects, but this weathering layer is the natural top layer of effects and previous effects are easily uncovered via hairspray and can be embellished in further steps if required.

 This technique is widely used to great effect by some very accomplished modellers.
-By adding hairspray before an airbrushed dust coloured paint layer, it allows for strategic removal of that dust layer, leaving realistic and subtle wear marks left by the weather, objects, or the crew.
-These effects can be further enhanced with oil paints.
+By adding hairspray before an airbrushed dust/light mud coloured paint layer, it allows for strategic removal of that layer, leaving realistic and subtle wear marks simulating effects caused by weather, connection with moving objects, and by the vehicle crew.
+All these effects can be further enhanced with oil paints.

 A link to my step-by-step process can be found here: Hairspray and dust link